wandevs/wandevs.org/docs/difference-between-wanchain-and-ethereum.md

 ---

 Since Wanchain started as a fork of Ethereum, it shares much of the same structure and features as Ethereum.
-However, Wanchain add two new key features.
+However, Wanchain adds two new key features.

 * Wanchain supports cross-chain transactions
 * Wanchain supports privacy transactions

-These features, and the need to make Wanchain distinct from Ethereum, required a couple changes in the core stucture that developers need to take into consideration.
+These features, and the need to make Wanchain distinct from Ethereum, required a couple changes in the core stucture that developers need to take into consideration when building Dapps.

 ### Txtype Field Added to Transaction